alarner/generator-evaluator/README.md

 The Evaluator can be found in [evaluator](/evaluator).

-The code was split up into two separate projects with the intention that projects could be eventually split into their own repo's and run on separate machines.
+The code was split up into two separate projects with the intention that projects could be eventually split into their own repo's.
 Each directory has `src`, `dist` and `test` subdirectories. `src` have ES2015 code, which is transpiled to ES5 inside of `dist`. `test` has mocha / chai unit tests.

 ## Installation